telco2011/mcp-backlog-md/.clinerules/memory-bank/activeContext.md

 ## Current Focus

-- Verify that the MCP server works correctly.
+- Finalizing the project by ensuring all tests are comprehensive and the memory bank is up-to-date.

 ## Next Steps

-- Test all the implemented features to ensure they work as expected.
+- Commit the changes to the repository.